 We want the children to enjoy themselves during their time with The Kids’ Club and have as much fun as possible.
 However, we do have a few strong guidelines which will be discussed with the children, which are also displayed around the Club.
 The Kids’ Club recognises the importance of positive and effective behaviour management strategies in promoting all children and young people’s welfare and enjoyment.
 (Please see our Behaviour Management Policy)

 The aims of our Behaviour Management Policy are to help all children and young people to:

 Please do not hesitate to speak with the Management if you ever have concerns about your child/rens behaviour.
 Always remember we are here to support you and your child.

 The Club has various policies that outline our practice and procedures.
 We strongly advise our parents/carers to read them.
-Copies of the policies are always on display in the Clubs and our Play Policy is included in the Parent handbook.
-Some of our policies are also available via the Policies section of this website.
-If you wish for copies to retain yourself, please ask.
+Some of our policies can be found on the website.
+Copies of all of our policies are available on request and our Play Policy is included in the Parent Handbook.